Ghada-Smida/airbnb_sql_project/README.md

 **•	Superhost Advantage:** Superhosts tend to receive higher guest satisfaction ratings and can charge slightly more while still receiving positive reviews.

 **•	Weekend Dynamics:** Entire homes and private rooms are generally priced higher during weekdays compared to weekends, while shared rooms see a price increase on weekends.
-This suggests varying demand patterns and possible pricing strategies based on the type of accommodation and the day of the week.